zxcd/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature_en.md

 1. **Pipeline Integration**

-The face recognition module can be integrated into the PaddleX pipeline for [**Face Recognition**](../../../pipeline_usage/tutorials/face_recognition_pipelines/face_recognition_en.md).
-You only need to replace the model path to update the face recognition module of the relevant pipeline.
+The face feature module can be integrated into the PaddleX pipeline for [**Face Recognition**](../../../pipeline_usage/tutorials/face_recognition_pipelines/face_recognition_en.md).
+You only need to replace the model path to update the face feature module of the relevant pipeline.
 In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy the model you obtained.

 2. **Module Integration**

-The weights you produced can be directly integrated into the face recognition module.
+The weights you produced can be directly integrated into the face feature module.
 You can refer to the Python example code in [Quick Integration](#III.-Quick-Integration) and only need to replace the model with the path to the model you trained.